warden-protocol/wardenprotocol/docs/developer-docs/docs/tokens/warp-token/warp.md

 The phases will be split into:

-1. The LBP Phase: [Get early access to WARP](https://app.v2.fjordfoundry.com/pools/0xb1cC5aE9f94032e4Ce168C3A4Bc191b7923e7585) and start to accumulate points (WARP) ahead of the Warden Protocol mainnet.
+1. **The LBP Phase**: [Get early access to WARP](https://app.v2.fjordfoundry.com/pools/0xb1cC5aE9f94032e4Ce168C3A4Bc191b7923e7585) and start to accumulate points (WARP) ahead of the Warden Protocol mainnet.
 The more WARP, the more WARD!

-   **Note**: This phase started on 30/04/2024 and **is over now**.
+Note that this phase started on 30/04/2024 and **is over now**.

 2. You can now acquire WARP on [DEXes](https://www.dextools.io/app/en/base/pair-explorer/0xf523d578816e1b537d8d69500d44d0c699b5d9a9?t=1714815531823) and on [MEXC](https://www.mexc.com/exchange/WARP_USDT).

-3. Farming Phase: Accumulate WARP through on-chain and off-chain activities, as well as providing liquidity for WARP-USDC LP tokens.
+3. **The Farming Phase**: Accumulate WARP through on-chain and off-chain activities, as well as providing liquidity for WARP-USDC LP tokens.

-4. Redeeming Phase: Get WARD tokens based on your WARP amount - and join Warden Mainnet.
+4. **The Redeeming Phase**: Get WARD tokens based on your WARP amount - and join Warden Mainnet.